 One very dark night at 31,000 feet between layers of clouds over the North Sea, I was flying in the right hand seat of a Victor K1 conducting an Instrument Rating Test on a very experienced captain.
 IRTs were sometimes practised in the Victor Flight Simulator but the rules at the time stipulated that the formal test had to be conducted in the air and the pilot under test had to fly much of the flight manually, that is without using the auto-pilot.

-The candidate maintained his silence and I completed the return to base and landed without any input at all from him.
-The candidate made no attempt to offer an explanation for his inaction.
-I left him in the care of the medical officer and debriefed the rest of the crew.
+The candidate maintained his silence while I flew the aircraft back to base and landed.
+While we were taxying in, the candidate remained completely silent and I left him in the care of the medical officer who met us at the aircraft dispersal.
+I was bewildered, as were the rest of the crew when I debriefed them about what had happened.
 Of course, the candidate failed his IRT for dangerous flying and he was immediately grounded by his squadron commander.
-I submitted my factual post flight report but heard nothing more officially about the incident.
-I never got any feedback from Group HQ so I took that to mean they approved of my action at failing the captain's IRT.
+I submitted my factual post-flight report by telephone, and subsequently in writing, but I heard nothing more about the incident.
+I never got any feedback from Group HQ so I took that to mean they approved of my actions.
 They could hardly have done otherwise.

 I was aware that one or two Victor pilots thought that I had acted too soon and thereby ruined a very experienced captain’s career - but that was based on crew room gossip.
 They had not been there and they did not know, or need to know, the full story from me.
 I heard no complaints from the three rear crew members who had been flying on that sortie with me, nor from any of the other navigators or air electronics officers on the Victor squadrons.